Mefamex/mp4_resize/README.md

 # mp4_resize
 This Python script resizes a video using the MoviePy library.
-The script prints the current directory, loads the video, sets its height to 720 pixels, and writes the resized video to a new file.
+The script prints the current directory, loads the video, sets its height to a desired height, and writes the resized video to a new file.
 #### Discussion
 If you have any questions or feedback , please feel free to contact me [Instagram](https://www.instagram.com/mefamex/).
 #### Contributors